-(ii) Price risk
+(ii) Equity price risk

-The Group has securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
-Reports on the portfolio are submitted to the Group's senior management on a regular basis.
-The Group's's Board of Directors reviews and approves all investment decisions.
-Such Financial Assets are not impaired as on the reporting date.
+The Group's non-listed equity securities are susceptible to market price risk arising from uncertainties about future values of the investment securities.
+Reports on the equity portfolio are submitted to the Group's senior management on a regular basis.
+The Group's's Board of Directors reviews and approves all equity investment decisions